 Take a Vespa style scooter!

 The best way to get around Rome in style is on a Vespa.
 One of my favorite tours I have taken involved riding cute Vespa scooters all around the city.
 You can mix your need to get around Rome with the fun of a scooter ride by checking out this ride sharing app specifically for scooters.
+Be sure to get your International Driving Permit before going to Italy.
+You’ll need one to drive.

 Keep it Simple with Rome Transportation Cards